Division of Campus Life

 At the divisional level, students will be offered training and learning opportunities, connecting them across roles and programs.
 We will provide training for professional staff who supervise students to coordinate processes and share best thinking; establish consistent practices related to recruitment, interviewing, selection, and supervision; and teach staff how to offer coaching, mentoring, and ongoing feedback to support student employees’ performance and growth.
 We will develop transparent experiential learning outcomes and expectations for all student employees, assess those outcomes regularly, and share as appropriate.

 It is crucial that student employees see themselves and their work as connected to and a part of the Division of Campus Life and Brown University.
-To this end, social networking events and recognition ceremonies hosted by the division will foster a sense of belonging and wellbeing among student employees.
+To this end, social networking events and recognition ceremonies hosted by the division will foster a sense of belonging and well-being among student employees.
 The division will standardize student staff job descriptions with clear roles, responsibilities, and equitable and transparent pay structures, as well as standardize the onboarding and orientation process.

 There are many opportunities for incorporating more intentional long-term planning into the student employment and leadership experience.
 The division will expand our partnerships with the College and the Graduate School connected to their efforts related to student career exploration and professional growth and development.
 We will identify opportunities for students to develop direct and translatable personal and professional skills and interests inside and outside their employment roles.
 Additional training for supervisors regarding writing recommendation letters and conducting reference checks will ensure consistent, high-quality support for students seeking opportunities.
 Additionally, for students who may still be exploring their options after Brown, the division can help with career planning by working with students to identify skills and competencies.